 Healthwatch England is a national body that represents the views of the public to make sure that the voices of the people who use health and social care services are heard by the Secretary of State, the Care Quality Commission, the NHS Commissioning Board, Monitor and every local authority in England.

 Their sole purpose is to understand the needs, experiences and concerns of people who use health and social care services and to speak out on their behalf.

 They actively seek views from all sections of the community via Local Healthwatch by conducting research in local areas and identifying gaps in services.
 This information is then fed into local health commissioning plans.

-There is a Local Healthwatch in every local authority area in England.
-Each Local Heathwatch is a social enterprise (organisation that applies commercial strategies to maximize improvements in human and environmental well-being).
+There is a local Healthwatch in every local authority area in England.
+Each Local Heathwatch is a social enterprise (an organisation that applies commercial strategies to maximize improvements in human and environmental well-being).
 They are independent organisations able to employ their own staff and volunteers.

 Every Local Healthwatch: